Southern Macaroni Salad Recipe + Video

 Prep Ahead Instructions

 Leftovers will last for 3 to 5 days in the refrigerator.
-Keep the bowl tightly covered, or transfer to an airtight container instead.
+Keep the bowl tightly covered, or transfer the leftovers to an airtight container instead.

 With love, from our simple kitchen to yours.